box/developer.box.com/content/guides/tooling/cli/quick-start/5-powershell-script-templates.md

 The folder creation section in the script has the folder `Onboarding` hard coded.
-This means that whatever folders are present in the `Folder_Structure.json` file, they will be created under this `Onboarding` folder.
+This means that whatever folders are present in the `Folder_Structure.json` file, they will be created under the `Onboarding` folder.

 ```bash
 #First create Onboarding folder owned by current user